C0mposer/Spyro-1-Gem-Redistributer-Mod/README.md

 ## Features

- -  **Randomly shuffles the gem values around in a level, with the other gem values in the same level.**.
+ -  **Randomly shuffles the gem values around in a level, with the other gem values in the same level**.
 This doesn't just randomize them, it takes into account the gems that already exist in a level, and just moves them around to other gems!
 That way, the weighting of each levels gem total should be the same.
  -  **Seeding menu so you can randomize/replay seeds as you wish**.
  -  **Quick Reset to "The Adventure Begins"** by pressing "L1 + L2 + R1 + R2 + Triangle"